chrisdill/raylib-cs/README.md

 [![Chat on Discord](https://img.shields.io/discord/426912293134270465.svg?logo=discord)](https://discord.gg/VkzNHUE)

+Raylib-cs targets netstandard2.1 and supports netcoreapp3.0+ and net5.0.

 ## Installation - NuGet

 This is the prefered method to get started - The package is still new so please report any [issues](https://github.com/ChrisDill/Raylib-cs/issues).